hwdong-net/hwdong-net.github.io/_posts/2023-05-18-placement_new.md

 }
 ```

-In this example, we allocate memory for a MyClass object using a char buffer of the appropriate size.
-Then, we use the placement new syntax to construct a MyClass object directly in that memory address.
+In this example, we allocate memory for a **MyClass** object using a '**char**' buffer of the appropriate size.
+Then, we use the placement new syntax to construct a **MyClass** object directly in that memory address.
 The constructor is called, and we can access the object using the pointer.
-When we're done with the object, we can explicitly call the destructor using the ~MyClass() syntax.
+When we're done with the object, we can explicitly call the destructor using the **~MyClass()** syntax.

-It's worth noting that if you use placement new to construct an object, you must ensure that you explicitly call the destructor (~MyClass()) before deallocating the memory or reusing it for other purposes.
+It's worth noting that if you use placement new to construct an object, you must ensure that you explicitly call the destructor (**~MyClass()**) before deallocating the memory or reusing it for other purposes.

 Please note that the usage of placement new requires caution and is generally more advanced.
 It should only be used when necessary, such as in low-level memory management scenarios or when dealing with specific requirements, such as custom memory allocators.